Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts

-We define $C^{\infty}$ structure of $\frak E_1$ by this isomorphism. $\mathcal G_1$ invariance of this trivialization is immediate from definition. \end{proof} The vector space $E(\hat u',{\bf x})$ is a finite dimensional linear subspace of $L^2_{m+1}(\Sigma_1(\delta);u_1^*TX\otimes \Lambda^{01})$. \begin{lem} is a smooth subbundle of the right hand side of (\ref{form772222}). \end{lem} \begin{proof} This is nothing but Proposition \ref{prop78}. \end{proof} We pull back the bundle in Lemma \ref{lem762762} by the $C^n$ embedding
+We define $C^{\infty}$ structure of $\frak E_1$ by this isomorphism. $\mathcal G_1$ invariance of this trivialization is immediate from definition. \end{proof} The vector space $E(\hat u',{\bf x})$ is identified with a finite dimensional linear subspace of $L^2_{m+1}(\Sigma_1(\delta);u_1^*TX\otimes \Lambda^{01})$ by (\ref{loctrimap3}). \begin{lem} become a smooth subbundle of the right hand side of (\ref{form772222}) by this identification. \end{lem} \begin{proof} This is nothing but Proposition \ref{prop78}. \end{proof} We pull back the bundle in Lemma \ref{lem762762} by the $C^n$ embedding

-to obtain a (finite dimensional) vector bundle on $V(\frak p_1;\epsilon;\Xi^{(1)})$ of $C^n$ class, which we write $\frak E(\frak p_1;\epsilon;\Xi^{(1)})$. $\mathcal G_1$ acts on it and the action is of $C^n$ class.
+to obtain a (finite dimensional) vector bundle on $V(\frak p_1;\epsilon;({\frak W}^{(1)},\vec{\mathcal N}_1))$ of $C^n$ class, which we write $\frak E(\frak p_1;\epsilon;({\frak W}^{(1)},\vec{\mathcal N}_1))$. $\mathcal G_1$ acts on it and the action is of $C^n$ class.

-To complete the proof of Lemma \ref{lemprop721} it suffices to show that $\frak E(\frak p_1;\epsilon;\Xi^{(1)})$ can be glued to give a vector bundle of $C^n$ class on $U(((\Sigma,\vec z),u);\epsilon_2)$.
+To complete the proof of Lemma \ref{lemprop721} it suffices to show that $\frak E(\frak p_1;\epsilon;({\frak W}^{(1)},\vec{\mathcal N}_1))$ can be glued to give a vector bundle of $C^n$ class on $U(((\Sigma,\vec z),u);\epsilon_2)$.